-Includes 8 subsections that support an outcome where people participate in the development Subsections of their pathway to wellbeing, and receive timely assessment, followed by services that are applicable to this planned, coordinated, and delivered in a manner that is tailored to their needs. service fully attained.
+Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
+Subsections applicable to this service are fully attained. --- ---

-The registered nurse (clinical nurse manager) assesses, plans and reviews residents' needs, outcomes, and goals with the resident and/or family/whānau input.
-Care plans demonstrate service integration and are reviewed at least six monthly.
+The registered nurse (clinical nurse manager) assesses, plans, and reviews residents' needs, outcomes, and goals with the resident and/or family/whānau input.
+Care plans demonstrate service integration and are reviewed at least six-monthly.
 Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.